-We estimate that the total expenses of the offering, excluding underwriting discount and expense reimbursement, will be approximately \$ and are payable by us We have also agreed to pay the reasonable out-of-pocket costs of the underwriters up to \$75,000, and the underwriters' outside legal fees and expenses up to \$100,000.
+We estimate that the total expenses of the offering, excluding underwriting discount and expense reimbursement, will be approximately \$500,000 and are payable by us.
+We have also agreed to pay the reasonable out-of-pocket costs of the underwriters up to \$75,000, and the underwriters' outside legal fees and expenses up to \$110,000, including underwriters' outside legal fees incurred in clearing this offering with FINRA.

-Tot al

-Without With

-Over- Over-
+Total

-Per Share Allotment Allotment
+Per Share Without Over- Allotment With Over- Allotment

-Public offering price
+ffering price

-Underwriting discount
+vriting discount

 Proceeds, before expenses, to InspireMD, Inc.

-115